 This holiday season, support local businesses and find the perfect gift for the foodies on your list.
 Our suggestions will make sure that your friends, family, coworkers or clients will have happy taste buds.

 Always wanted to learn how to make killer paella, gain an introduction to preparing Indian food, know how to pair wine and cheese or even cook well on a budget?
 Several organizations around Boston offer a range of cooking classes that can teach you just such skills.
-Check out the Boston Center for Adult Education or the Trustees of Reservations Cooking Classes, offered through the Boston Public Market.
+Check out the Boston Center for Adult Education or the Cambridge School of Culinary Arts.
 There may even be side benefits to giving a friend a class: you get to experience when they invite you over for dinner.

 Give the gift of health and convenience with a gift certificate to Boston Organics.
 Gift recipients select the type of box they would like, adjust their preferences and select add-ons, and we will deliver produce and groceries directly to the their home.
 Gift cards even make a great gift for existing Boston Organics customers, as the balance can be applied to their existing accounts.
 Best of all, everything is certified organic, so it’s a healthy gift for people and planet.